 Gels and Diffusion

 If you want a fancy color splash, then you are going to want to look at gels.
-These translucent colored sheets slide in front of your light and change the color to help create special effects.
+These are translucent colored sheets that slide in front of your light, or brand specific caps that fit over your light source and change the color to help create special effects.
 There are also some practical uses, as color correction gels can help balance different fixtures to match, such as a strobe to a fluorescent or daylight to tungsten.
 Similar in style to gels is diffusion, which is either a type of gel or fabric that will soften the output of your light.

 Flags, Scrims, and Cucoloris

 All used off-fixed, these options refine the way light interacts with a scene.
 Flags block light, as well as cut down on reflections, to increase contrast in the scene.
-Scrims cut down of light output without affecting the quality of light too much.
-And the cucoloris, or “cookie,” can help break up light with a pattern to create a more natural or interesting effect.
+Scrims cut down on light output without affecting the quality of light too much.
+And a cucoloris, or “cookie,” is a board with various shapes cut out of it.
+This can help break up light with a pattern to create a more natural or interesting shadows

 Specialty

-Some modifiers are rare, or just not used that often.
-While generally not advisable for beginners, those looking to create a very specific look might find exactly what the need in this group of modifiers.
+There are some less-common modifiers that serve very unique purposes.
+While these are generally not advisable for beginners, those looking to create a very specific look might find exactly what they need in this group.

 Lenses and Gobos

-Now here is some cool stuff.
+Now, here is some cool stuff.
 Some lights will accept lenses, which will help focus or project the light in a specific way.
 This can dramatically improve the range and focus of your fixture or create a nice hard edge for the circle.
-On top of this, they can occasionally accept gobos, which are effectively filters with shapes cut out for projection.
-There are used for very specific situations, but if you have an idea that involves projection, this is the way to do it.
+On top of this, they can occasionally accept gobos, which are effectively mini cucoloris.
+These are filters with shapes cut out for projection, which can be mounted directly to the front of the strobe or its included reflector.
+They are used for very specific situations, but if you have an idea that involves projection, this is the way to do it.

 Hardbox